mawrkus/learn-redux/README.md

 There is a rich ecosystem of middleware to deal with async actions: `redux-promise`, `redux-promise-middleware`, `redux-observable`, `redux-saga` (to build more complex asynchronous actions) or `redux-pack`.

-You can even write a your own custom middleware...
-More below!
+You can even write a your own custom middleware... (see "Use middleware")

 #### Why using actions creators?